Frequently Asked Questions About Your Child Being a Little

 Bigs come from communities all across Butler County.
 They get involved with our program because they believe in the power of mentoring and/or they are interested in gaining experience as a mentor.

-For our Community-Based Program, Bigs must be at least 18 years of age.
+For our Big Futures Program, Sports Buddies Program, and Community-Based Program, Bigs must be at least 18 years of age.
 There is no maximum age limit, provided that the Big is physically and mentally capable of safely and effectively serving as a Big.
 For our Site-Based Program, Bigs must be in 9th grade or older.
 They can be high school students, college students, or adults from the community.

 There is no such thing as a typical Big.
 Every volunteer mentor has their own unique personality, experience, and perspective.
 Some are high school or college students who want the experience of being a mentor.
 Others are working adults who are looking for a meaningful volunteer opportunity.
 Some are retired adults who feel that they have both the time and the life perspective to make a positive difference in the life of a child.
 Many of our Bigs have been mentored by someone in their own life - whether through Big Brothers Big Sisters or other programs or relationships - and they want to "pay it forward" by being a mentor for the next generation.